Sugar Feeds Thyroid

-Not long after removing sugar from your diet – once glycogen stores have been depleted – there is an increase in the release of the stress related hormones (cortisol and adrenalin) as well as the liberation of greater amounts of stored fat into circulation (as free fatty acids in the blood) in an attempt by the body to provide the fuel necessary for survival.
+Not long after removing sugar from your diet – and when glycogen stores have been depleted – there is an increase in the release of the stress related hormones (cortisol and adrenaline), as well as the liberation of greater amounts of stored fat into circulation (as free fatty acids in the blood), in an attempt by the body to provide the fuel necessary for survival.

-But unfortunately it is not as simple as that, and cancer does not require you to be consuming sugar in order for it to develop and thrive.
+But unfortunately it looks like it isn’t as simple as that, as evidence has shown that cancer does not require you to be consuming sugar, in order for it to develop, and for it to thrive.

 “Cancer cells undergo metabolic reprogramming in order to produce biosynthetic precursors, such as ATP, lipids, nucleotides and amino acids, which are required to sustain the energy and substrate demands for rapid growth and proliferation…lipid metabolism emerges as a critical pathway for the maintenance of cell survival, growth and migration…”